tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

-If the server cannot produce a certificate chain that is signed only via the indicated supported algorithms, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
+If the server cannot produce a certificate chain that is signed only via the indicated supported algorithms, then it SHOULD continue the handshake by sending a certificate chain of its choice that may include algorithms that are not known to be supported by the peer.
-This fallback chain SHOULD NOT use the deprecated SHA-1 hash algorithm in general, but MAY do so if the client's advertisement permits it, and MUST NOT do so otherwise.
+This fallback chain SHOULD NOT use the deprecated SHA-1 hash algorithm in general, but MAY do so if the peers's advertisement permits it, and MUST NOT do so otherwise.
+Clients MAY send a fallback chain as above, or continue the handshake anonymously.

-If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST abort the handshake with an appropriate certificate-related alert (by default, "unsupported_certificate"; see {{error-alerts}} for more information).
+If the receiver cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST abort the handshake with an appropriate certificate-related alert (by default, "unsupported_certificate"; see {{error-alerts}} for more information).

-If the server has multiple certificates, it chooses one of them based on the above-mentioned criteria (in addition to other criteria, such as transport-layer endpoint, local configuration, and preferences).
+If the sender has multiple certificates, it chooses one of them based on the above-mentioned criteria (in addition to other criteria, such as transport-layer endpoint, local configuration, and preferences).

-#### Client Certificate Selection

-The following rules apply to certificates sent by the client:

-- The certificate type MUST be X.509v3 {{RFC5280}}, unless explicitly negotiated otherwise (e.g., {{RFC7250}}).

-- If the "certificate_authorities" extension in the CertificateRequest message was present, at least one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.

-- The certificates MUST be signed using an acceptable signature algorithm, as described in {{certificate-request}}.
-Note that this relaxes the constraints on certificate-signing algorithms found in prior versions of TLS.

-- If the CertificateRequest message contained a non-empty "oid_filters" extension, the end-entity certificate MUST match the extension OIDs that are recognized by the client, as described in {{oid-filters}}.
+Future TLS extensions may extend this criteria to further guide this selection process.

 #### Receiving a Certificate Message